aschamarthi/Wave-Multiphase/README.md

 ## Details

-Before you begin using the code, please read the preprint titled “Wave-Appropriate Reconstruction of Compressible Multiphase and Multicomponent Flows: Fully Conservative and Semi-Conservative Eigenstructures” (2026), available on arXiv:2604.20036.
+Before you begin using the code, please read the preprint titled “Wave-Appropriate Reconstruction of Compressible Multiphase and Multicomponent Flows: Fully Conservative and Semi-Conservative Eigenstructures” (2026), available on arXiv:2604.20036. or **J. Comput.
+Phys.** https://doi.org/10.1016/j.jcp.2026.115314

 If you have reached this point, please read the following papers published in the Journal of Computational Physics:

 - Karni (1994), Abgrall (1996)
 - Abgrall and Karni (2001) ----> Double flux paper
-- Johnsen and Colonius (2003), Johnsen (2011) ---> Explains even single species requires characteristic variables if conservative variables are reconstructed.
+- Johnsen and Colonius (2006), Johnsen (2011) ---> Explains even single species requires characteristic variables if conservative variables are reconstructed.
-- Hoffmann, Chamarthi and Frankel (2024), Chamarthi (2025)
+- Hoffmann, Chamarthi and Frankel (2024), Chamarthi (2025, 2026)

 If you intend to use primitive variables, you cannot employ the central scheme for shear waves.
-If it had been compatible with primitive variables, I wouldn’t have invested time, written these codes, and wrote these papers.
+If it had been compatible with primitive variables, I wouldn’t have invested time, money, written these codes, and wrote these papers.

 ## Code

 There are two codes: sainath_SC_it_works.py and Sainath_M10.py.

-The first one goes beyond what I even considered in the arXiv:2604.20036 paper.
+The first one goes beyond what I even considered in the arXiv:2604.20036 paper (https://doi.org/10.1016/j.jcp.2026.115314).
 It applies THINC for entropy waves and the central scheme for shear waves, and it works!!!
 I’ve added the positivity-preserving approach of Wong et al. (2021 JCP), which probably makes it work.
 Again, I didn’t consider it for the results in the main paper.
 Essentially, a better code and it gives you the following result.

 ![TShock water droplet/cavity interaction](sainath_SC_cavity.png)
 *Shock–water cylinder interaction with a air cavity, M 2.4.*

 I wanted to make sure that the idea of using a central scheme works for the shear wave even for gas-liquid cases.
 In Hoffmann et al. (JCP 2024), we have used a central scheme for the shear wave, and it led to the transition in hypersonic flow over a ramp and other cases.
 I asked the simple question, "Why wouldn't it work for gas-gas and gas-liquid cases?
 There are researchers who are using fully central schemes, like KEEP, for gas-liquid flows (without shocks).".
-This code and the paper arXiv:2604.20036 are the outcome of it.
+This code and the paper arXiv:2604.20036 (https://doi.org/10.1016/j.jcp.2026.115314) are the outcome of it.

 Second code: Sainath_M10.py is a shock interaction with a droplet at Mach 10.
 It works again.
 However, it only uses THINC and lacks a central scheme for shear.
 The problem lies in the wake.
 There are other code snippets in the first code.
 If you’ve come this far, I assume you’re clever enough to figure out how to incorporate  other version of THINC (commented out).
 The MP5 scheme is also included and can add WENO.
 There are plenty of choices available.